ice-energy/jreed/content_pub/post/post_002/CDC3_Host.md

   - "linux"
 categories:
   - "Development"
-description: "This document describes the architecture of the *CDC3 Host Interface*, where the platform for execution is a Linux box.
+description: "The architecture of the *CDC3 Host Interface*, where the platform for execution is a Raspberry Pi running Linux"
-'Interface' is a physical USB connection between the Linux box and the CDC3 Control Processor"
 menu: main
 ---